 Chapter 1: Payment and Annual Notification of Salary

-Each year a faculty member is informed of the salary for the forthcoming year in a letter that is accompanied by a detailed statement of compensation.
-Changes in compensation generally are effective on September 1 for faculty members performing academic-year duties and on July 1 for those performing duties over the fiscal-year.
+Whether employed by Vanderbilt University and/or by Vanderbilt University Medical Center, each year a faculty member is informed of the salary for the forthcoming year in a letter that is accompanied by a detailed statement of compensation.
+Changes in compensation generally are effective on September 1 for faculty members performing academic-year duties and on July 1 for those performing duties over the fiscal year.

-When statements of compensation are issued in the spring, any discrepancies or disagreements should be referred to the Dean of the school in which the appointment is held (the primary appointment, in the case of joint appointments).
+When statements of compensation are issued any discrepancies or disagreements should be referred to the dean of the school in which the appointment is held (that is the school of the primary appointment, in the case of joint appointments).

-Vanderbilt reserves the right to deduct amounts from paychecks for financial obligations to the University such as unpaid fines for Vanderbilt Traffic and Parking violations, returned checks, and legally imposed levies and garnishments made against salaries.
-Vanderbilt University requires all debts to the University to be satisfied at the time that a member of the faculty leaves the employ of the University.
+The employer reserves the right to deduct amounts from paychecks for financial obligations to the University or Medical Center such as unpaid fines for Vanderbilt Parking Services violation, returned checks, and legally imposed levies and garnishments made against salaries.
+Vanderbilt University and